reifjulian/dobatch/README.md

 …
 ```

-On a linux server, you can execute these scripts in parallel by launching them as separate background jobs:
+On a linux server, you can execute these scripts in parallel by launching them as separate background jobs from the terminal:
 ```bash
 nohup stata-mp -b do script1.do &
 nohup stata-mp -b do script2.do &